rust-lang/book/nostarch/chapter08.md

 To change the value that the mutable reference refers to, we have to use the `*` dereference operator to get to the value in `i` before we can use the `+=` operator.
-We’ll talk more about the dereference operator in the “Following the Pointer to the Value” section of Chapter 15.
+We’ll talk more about the dereference operator in “Following the Reference to the Value” on page XX.

 Iterating over a vector, whether immutably or mutably, is safe because of the borrow checker’s rules.
 If we attempted to insert or remove items in the `for`